7 savvy ways to use your tax refund on a car

 2. Pay ahead on your current account

-Depending on your loan balance and tax refund amount, you could easily have several months of payments in hand after getting your tax refund.
+Depending on your current car loan balance and tax refund amount, you could easily have several months of payments in hand after getting your tax refund.
 Keep this money saved in a secure bank account so you’ll have the funds available when the loan payment is due.

 3. Get your account back on track